Vascular Lesions Causes & Treatments

 Treatment for Vascular Lesions

-Dilated and hence visible capillary vessels, so-called telangiectasis, are colloquially known as spider veins or facial veins.
-If they accumulate in the face, this is known as couperose.
-Couperose or spider veins can develop if the blood accumulates in capillary vessels and the vessels are overextended over a longer period.
-This is by no means a sign of aging, as 70 % of 30 – 39 year-olds are already suffering from visible branching of the vessels.
+Spider and facial veins are dilated capillary vessels that are visible to the eyes.
+Couperose forms when they accumulate in the face.
+Couperose developes when the blood accumulates in capillary vessels.
+These vessels remain overextended until they receive treatment.
+This is by no means a sign of aging, as 70% of 30 – 39 year-olds are already suffering from visible branching of the vessels.

 For the treatment of vascular lesions, I prefer to use the yellow laser.
-Pulses of yellow laser light are directly applied to the entire area of the blemish.
+Pulses from yellow laser are applied to the treated area.
 The veins and capillaries of the lesion absorb the laser’s energy while the surrounding skin tissue does not.

 The treatment causes the exposed vessels to break down and become less visible.
-The procedure time for vascular lesion treatments depends on the size of the lesion but never takes more than a few minutes.
-Side effects from the procedure are minimal – patients may experience some slight discomfort or redness in the area which will subside in a couple of hours.
+The procedure time for vascular lesion treatments depends on the size of the lesion.
+However, treatment time does not take more than a few minutes.
+Side effects from the procedure are minimal.
+Patients may experience some slight discomfort or redness in the area which will subside in a couple of hours.
 Other benefits of this treatment includes lightening of pigmentation, skin rejuvenation and acne removal.